 Prices will vary depending on the care or treatment required by your pet.
 If funds are limited, please inform us at the start of treatment - we are more than happy to discuss any alternative treatment options, expected outcomes and prices with you.

-If you would like to enquire about our charges, please do contact us at the surgery.
+If you would like to enquire about our charges, please do contact us by phone at the surgery.

 We accept payment by Cash, Cheque (with cheque card), Delta, Mastercard or Visa, and Switch.